 What Is Supplier Management and Why Is It Important?

 SRM is focused on managing relationships at scale, although the focus here tends to remain on the needs of the enterprise as a customer.
 On the other hand, supplier experience management is concerned with a deeper collaboration with suppliers and considering how the entire ecosystem can contribute towards common goals, for example, ESG sustainability or diversity.
-Regardless of the size of the company, supplier management is vital for any business as they all require multiple suppliers to purchase goods, services, or raw materials, especially as they scale.
+It also ensures that organizations adopt a supplier-centric approach that will be highly beneficial in the long term.

 What Are the Benefits of Effective Supplier Management?